Bunnicula

-Following the end of the Bunnicula series, James Howe began a spin-off series called Tales from the House of Bunnicula, which is "written" by Howie, the Dachshund puppy who was introduced into the series in Howliday Inn.
-There is also a series called Bunnicula and Friends: Ready To Read, which consists of six picture books about the adventures of the characters from the story.
-The main demographic of this book consists of beginner readers.

 Characters

 Bunnicula

 The titular character is a harmless rabbit with unusual eating habits and minor vampiric qualities.
 Toby, a member of the Monroe family, found the rabbit in a theater while the film Dracula was screening.
 Bunnicula is subjected to many murder attempts by Chester.
-The authors never produced an actual origin for him or his abilities, nor did they ever explicitly confirm or deny whether or not Bunnicula is a vampire bunny.
+The authors never produced an actual origin for him or his abilities, nor did they ever explicitly confirm or deny that Bunnicula was a vampire.

 Harold

-Harold is an old, scruffy and loving dog under the Monroe's care who narrates the books.
+Harold is an old, scruffy and loving dog under the Monroes' care who narrates the books.

 Chester

 The highly imaginative, prideful orange tabby cat who loves good literature and milk.
-Ever since Bunnicula's arrival, Chester becomes increasingly jealous and convinced that the bunny could be a threat, though by the end he becomes friends with Bunnicula.
+Ever since Bunnicula's arrival, Chester has become increasingly jealous and convinced that the bunny could be a threat, though by the end he becomes friends with Bunnicula.
 Chester is often paranoid.

 Howie

-The carefree and sometimes slightly dim Dachshund puppy who was adopted by the Monroes from Chateau Bow-Wow.
+The carefree and sometimes slightly dim Dachshund puppy who was adopted by the Monroes from Chateau Bow-Wow, he views Chester as his father.

 Peter "Pete" Monroe

-The oldest of two boys who slacks off often.
-He often bullies his younger brother Toby and the pets, except for Bunnicula.
+The oldest of two boys who slacks off often, he often bullies his younger brother Toby and the pets, except for Bunnicula.

 Toby Monroe

-The younger of two boys who is kinder than Pete.
-He likes to share his snacks with Harold during his late-night readings and is adored by Harold, Chester, Bunnicula, and Howie.
+The younger of two boys who is kinder than Pete, he likes to share his snacks with Harold during his late-night readings and is adored by Harold, Chester, Bunnicula, and Howie.
 Toby's family adopted Bunnicula after the family brought him home.